Gautschi-type and implicit-explicit integrators for constrained wave equations: An implicit--explicit Scheme

 We now turn to the PDAE system~\eqref{eq:PDAE} with consistent initial data.
 Following the approach of the previous subsection, we propose to compute in each time step the following three substeps.
 First, compute the pair $(w^{n+1/2}, \lambda^{n+1}) \in \calV\times \calQ$ via

-Here, the existence of a unique solution $w^{n+1} \in \cH_{\ker} + \Vc$ is only guaranteed if $\cHo$ is a proper subspace of $\cH$; cf.~\cite[Lem.~9.22]{Zim21}.
+Since there is no $\Vo$-elliptic operator in front of $w^{n+1}$ in the first equation, the existence of a unique solution $w^{n+1} \in \cH_{\ker} + \Vc$ is only guaranteed if $\cHo$ is a proper subspace of $\cH$; cf.~\cite[Lem.~9.22]{Zim21}.
 In this case, the expression $\calB w^{n+1}$ is indeed well-defined, even though $w^{n+1} \not\in \V$.
-In the following, we assume the unique solvability of~\eqref{eq:IMEX_damp_d}-\eqref{eq:IMEX_damp_e} such that the IMEX scheme~\eqref{eq:IMEX_damp} is well-defined overall. \begin{remark} One can easily see by mathematical induction that $u^{n+1}$ is consistent, i.e.,
+In the following, we assume the unique solvability of~\eqref{eq:IMEX_damp_d}-\eqref{eq:IMEX_damp_e} such that the IMEX scheme~\eqref{eq:IMEX_damp} is well-defined overall.